This article is going to show you how to fix CB coax cable easily with some basic tools and household items.

 A Breakdown of Coax

 Here is a piece of coax that I have stripped and each section is labeled so you know what I am referring to in this article.

 If the ends of the coax are not flush or some wire is showing cut down the ends of the coax so no wires are showing.

-Now with your scalpel carefully take off 2 inches of the outer installation making sure not to cut the screen underneath, if you just score the outer installation all the way around you will be able to break it away by bending the coax then pull the screen back an about an inch and twist into a point to keep it out of your way until needed.
+Now with your scalpel carefully take off 2 inches of the outer insulation, making sure not to cut the screen underneath, if you just score the outer insulation all the way around you will be able to break it away by bending the coax, then pull the screen back an about an inch and twist into a point to keep it out of your way until needed.

 Soldering the Core Wire

-Now you have 1inch of exposed inner installation and core to work with take your cutters and remove 1/2 inch of it cutting through the inner installation and the core.
+Now you have 1 inch of exposed inner insulation and core to work with, take your cutters and remove 1/2 inch of it by cutting through the inner insulation and the core.

-Using the scalpel remove 1/4 inch of inner installation by scoring all the way around like you did with the outer installation, careful not to scratch the core too much or this will cause problems in the next step.
+Using the scalpel remove 1/4 inch of inner insulation by scoring all the way around like you did with the outer insulation, careful not to scratch the core too much or this will cause problems in the next step.